HydroModPy/HydroModPy/tests/regression/README.md

   - `mf6` for MODFLOW 6 / GWT
   - `nwt` for MODFLOW-NWT / MODPATH / MT3DMS
 - Solver intercomparison tests use the `intercomparison` marker.
-They compare compact metrics produced by a `workflow = "comparison"` run, not figure files or full solver workspaces.
+They compare compact metrics produced by a `[workflow].mode = "comparison"` run, not figure files or full solver workspaces.

 Current non-regression tests: